w3c/Guide/transitions/README.md

----
-title: The Fu to edit the transition requirements
+# How to edit the transition requirements

-toc: false
----
+This document explains how to maintain the code behind https://www.w3.org/guide/transitions/

 HTML elements are displayed (or not) based on the user selection.